 Some of the most modern and sleek metal curtain holdback designs can be found in the Designer Metals Collection at Drapery Rods Direct.
 Every piece is polished or satin metal, and because they are less intricate than other Drapery Rods Direct holdback styles, the holdbacks in this collection are likely to pair well with existing drapery hardware that you already own.
 In this collection, there are three holdback designs available in eight different metal finishes.
 Our Designer Metals Collection curtain holdbacks also come with an adjustable base assembly, meaning you can position your holdbacks at your desired distance from the wall.
 That means these holdbacks can be positioned either 2 1/2", 5", or 7 1/2" from the wall.

 |Iron Curtain Holdbacks

 For a versatile and beautiful curtain holdback, make sure to view our Orion Drapery Hardware collection.
-These holdbacks are forged from iron, and come in three detailed choices.
+These holdbacks are forged from iron and come in three detailed choices.
 They are also expandable, meaning they can easily be adjusted between 3” and 4 ½” from the wall.
 Each holdback is available in 8 neutral finishes: you can even purchase these iron holdbacks in white and black.

 Questions about Curtain Holdbacks?

-If you have more questions about curtain holdbacks and what we offer, our friendly staff of drapery hardware experts will be glad to help.
+If you have more questions about curtain holdbacks and what we offer, our friendly staff of drapery rod experts will be glad to help.
 We can explain more about the selection at Drapery Rods Direct, help you to pick out the right curtain holdback, and answer questions about installation.